theonlytoshka/Phormatter/README.md

 # Phormatter

-This extension adds a button to the browser's toolbar.
-When you click the button, the add-on opens a new popup window where you can type or paste in a phone number and it will format it to remove spaces, special characters, and +1 for US numbers.
+A simple Firefox extension which adds a toolbar button for quick phone number cleanup.
+Click the button to open a popup window where you can paste or type any phone number.
+The extension automatically formats it by removing spaces, symbols, and the +1 country code for U.S. numbers.
+Perfect for copying clean numbers into forms, CRMs, or dialers.

 Currently removes +1 US country code only.